timomeh/timomeh.de/README.md

 Videos are simply uploaded to YouTube, and YouTube links in posts are automatically converted to embeds.

+## Publish

+- The `main` branch automatically builds a release candidate, runs e2e tests against it, publishes it to ghcr.io, and then triggers a docker pull on the server.
+- Pull Requests are automatically built and e2e tested.
+- todo: pull request previews would be nice.
+Coolify doesn't seem to support them with docker-image based apps right now.

 ## Stack

 - [Next.js](https://nextjs.org/)